asreview-ftm-hackathon/Introduction/README.md

 You can find the program of the hackathon [here](https://asreview.nl/academy/hackathon/#preliminary-hackathon-program).

 ### Deliverables deadlines
-During the hackathon, please be aware that there are some deliverable deadlines (which are also taken into account for the assessment of your work!!):
+During the hackathon, please be aware that there are some deliverable deadlines (which are also taken into account for the assessment of your work):

-1. Friday before 21:00: Submit your Team Name and Team captain* to asreview@uu.nl.
+1. Friday before 21:00: Submit your Team Name and Team captain* via the Google Sheets document (the link will be sent by your track lead beforehand).
-2. Saturday before 10:30: Skeleton repository with the name as 'trackname_groupname_contentname'.
+2. Saturday before 10:30: Create an empty/skeleton repository within this GitHub organization.
+The name should have the following format 'trackname_groupname_contentname'. :octocat:
-3. Saturday from 13:30: Present your initial concept/idea in a pitch and get some feedback
+4. Saturday from 13:30: Present your initial concept/idea in a pitch (max.
+2 minutes) in the track-expert GatherTown Office and get some feedback from your track-expert. 💡
-4. Sunday at 10:55: Github repository including:
+5. Sunday at 10:55: Finalize your GitHub repository including:
     - readme
     - output:
       - track 1: a clean dataset
       - track 2: art-work
       - track 3: a way of smart screening.
-    - Scripts
+    - scripts
     - (if applicable data)
-5. Sunday from 11:00: Present your final work 🥳
+6. Sunday from 11:00: Present your final work in a 5 minute presentation!
+Presentations take place in the classroom part of your trackroom. 🥳

-*As a Team captain, you are the contact-person in your team.
+*As a Team captain, you are the contact-person of your team.

 ## Assessment
 All proposed solutions will be assessed on the following key points: